The Entourage Effect and Why It Matters

 The hemp and marijuana plant are both defined as cannabis sativa.
 Although biologically identical, there is one glaring difference between these two plants – marijuana grows with higher percentages of THC, and lower percentages of CBD, and hemp is the reverse (higher percentages of CBD, and lower percentages of THC).

 The cannabis plant is comprised of over 400 trace compounds to include cannabinoids, terpenes, and flavonoids, and many of these compounds offer individual therapeutic benefits.
-However, scientists have found many of these identified compounds work synergistically, meaning the medicinal effects the whole plant (cannabinoids, terpenes, flavonoids) far outweigh the benefits of their individual parts.
+However, scientists have found many of these identified compounds work synergistically, meaning the medicinal effects of the whole plant (cannabinoids, terpenes, flavonoids) far outweigh the benefits of their individual parts.
 This synergistic relationship between the different compounds in cannabis is commonly referred to as the entourage effect.

 Cannabinoids are complex chemical compounds that act on receptors in cells.
 This collection of receptors has been identified as the endocannabinoid system (ECS).
 The ECS is an extraordinary communication system in both the brain and body, which is responsible for a variety of functions, to include how we feel, move, and react.
-There are 113 different cannabinoids found in the hemp and marijuana plant, however the two primary cannabinoids are CBD and THC.
+There are over 100 different cannabinoids found in the hemp and marijuana plant, however the two primary cannabinoids are CBD and THC.

 Tetrahydrocannabinol (THC) has been the epicenter of cannabis research since 1964 when the Israeli organic chemist, Raphael Mechoulam, isolated and synthesized it.
 In more recent history, the pharmacological contributions of cannabidiol (CBD) have been demonstrated, and now other minor cannabinoids (i.e. CBDA, CBG, CBN, CBC) have captured scientific interest.